sg-crest A Singapore Government Agency Website

 Other than the finance and technology industries, the fast-moving consumer goods (FMCGs) sector also welcomes talents without direct industry experience to help them deal with complex business needs.

-One such example is consumer goods organisation Unilever.
-The company set up the Unilever Future Leaders Programme – Experienced Professionals (UFLP EP) to attract and nurture professionals with two to five years of working experience to become future leaders at Unilever that will expand the company’s presence in new markets.
+One such example is the consumer goods organisation Unilever.
+The company set up the Unilever Future Leaders Programme – Experienced Professionals (UFLP EP) to attract and nurture professionals with two to five years of working experience to become future leaders at Unilever which will expand the company’s presence in new markets.

-According to the company, selected candidates will be rotated across different multiple functions so that they are prepared to “redesign end-to-end business models to establish successful businesses.”
+According to the company, selected candidates will be rotated across multiple functions so that they are prepared to “redesign end-to-end business models to establish successful businesses.”
 The demands of this role reflect the importance of diverse industry backgrounds in today’s workforce

 The trend of companies recruiting outside their industry also goes beyond the private sector.
 The Ministry of Health (MOH), for example, is creating around 7,500 jobs and 1,600 traineeships and attachments between 2020 to 2021 to cope with the healthcare needs of an ageing population.
 Most of these positions are open to fresh graduates and mid-career professionals without a healthcare background.